CultureAsData-UIUC/is310-fall-2024/_schedule/24-algorithmic-failures.md

 ## In-Class Agenda

-- [ ] Review questions from computational methods.
+- [ ] Review EDA homework.
-- [ ] Introduction to classification and predication (To be posted).
+- [ ] Start introduction to classification and predication (To be posted).

 ## Additional Materials